Corsican Republic: French invasion

-In 1767, Corsica took the island of Capraia from the Genoese who, one year later, despairing of ever being able to subjugate Corsica again, sold their claim to the Kingdom of France with the Treaty of Versailles.

-The French invaded Corsica the same year, and for a whole year Paoli's forces fought desperately for their new republic against the invaders.
+In 1767, Corsica took the island of Capraia from the Genoese who, one year later, despairing of ever being able to control Corsica again, sold their claim to the Kingdom of France with the Treaty of Versailles.
+France invaded Corsica the same year, with Paoli's forces fighting to keep the republic intact.
 However, in May 1769, at the Battle of Ponte Novu they were defeated by vastly superior forces commanded by the Comte de Vaux, and obliged to take refuge in the Kingdom of Great Britain.
-French control was consolidated over the island, and in 1770 it became a province of France.